igc5972/igc5972/README.md

-- 👋 Hi, I’m @igc5972, Isa Cox (them/them)
+- 👋 Hi, I’m @igc5972, Isa Cox (they/he)
 - 👍 I am interested in: astrophysics, galaxy evolution, SED modeling, but also disability, accessibility and DEI in STEM!
-- 💾 I code primarily in Python, but I am definitely comfortable debugging pretty much anything!
+- 💾 I code primarily in Python, but I am comfortable debugging pretty much anything!
 - 💙 My coding loves are computer vision and implementing algorithms from scratch!
-- 🛰 I am currently a PhD student at RIT, working on galaxy evolution projects.
+- 🛰 I am currently a PhD candidate at RIT, working on galaxy evolution projects with JWST.
 - 📫  You can reach me via my school email: igc5972@rit.edu